-- 8.4 The letting of rights to exploit a business opportunity for the contractor's own benefit (for example, advertisement space on Council Land) (a 'business opportunity contract') must be subject to a written contract and must only take place following a competitive selection process as set out below or written approval of other means from the Head of Procurement based on a detailed business case which, where appropriate, includes consideration of matters such as state aid. - 8.4.1 A business opportunity contract that will not generate income in excess of £25,000 over the duration of the contract may be sourced by any reasonable means to select (see an explanation of this phrase in respect of Supplies in the Definitions section) arranged and undertaken by the Service Director responsible for the activity. - 8.4.2 The Head of Procurement must direct and supervise the tendering of any arrangement expected to generate income in excess of £25,000.
+- 8.58.6 The letting of rights to exploit a business opportunity for the contractor's own benefit (for example, advertisement space on Council Land) (a 'business opportunity contract') must be subject to a written contract and must only take place following a competitive selection process asset out below or written approval of other means from the Head of Procurement based on a detailed business case which, where appropriate, includes consideration of matters such as state aid. - 8.5.18.6.1 A business opportunity contract that will not generate income in excess of £25,000 over the duration of the contract may be sourced by any reasonable means and should be arranged and undertaken by the Service Director responsible for the activity. - 8.5.28.6.2 The Head of Procurement must direct and supervise the tendering of any arrangement expected to generate income in excess of £25,000.